ISI-MIP/isi-cfact/README.md

 | Precipitation | pr | kg / m² s | Bernoulli-Gamma |
 | Near-Surface Relative Humidity | hurs | % | Censored Gaussian |
 | Near-Surface Specific Humidity | huss | kg / kg | Derived from hurs ps and tas |

 *Table 1: Specs of climate variables for the ISIMIP3b counterfactual climate datasets.
 The variables tasrange and tasskew are auxiliary variables to calculate tasmin and tasmax*

 ## Model

 A global mean temperature timeseries without yearly variations is used as predictor for the model.
-Tho generate this predictor, global mean temperature is preprocessed using singular spectrum analysis.
+To generate this predictor, global mean temperature is preprocessed using singular spectrum analysis.

 The variables tas, rlds, and ps are modeled with a Gaussian distribution with a time varying mean value.
 The mean value is a linear function of the global mean temperature change plus a yearly cycle.
-The fourier coefficients of the yearly cycle are also a linear function of the global mean temperature.
+This yearly cycle is modeled with one mode for all variables except tasskew, where two modes are used.
+The parameters of the yearly cycle are also a linear function of the global mean temperature.

-Tasrange and Tasskew are also modeled with a Gaussian distribution as described above.
+Tasrange and tasskew are modeled with a Gaussian distribution as described above.
 But those variables are bounded.
 Tasrange is positive and tasskew between 0 and 1.
  In the quantile mapping step, values that are close to the boundary can get mapped to values outside the defined range.
-To avoid this, such values are not quantile mapped s.th. the counterfactual value is the same as the historic value in those cases.
+To avoid this, such values are not quantile mapped with the effect that the counterfactual value is the same as the historic value in those cases.
 This happens only rarely, as the value has to be already close to the boundary which is unlikely for both variables.

-The variables hurs and rsds are described with a Gaussian distribution.
-Those variables are bounded, hurs is between 0 and 1 and rsds is always non-negative.
-To avoid invalid values after quantile mapping, values that are outside the defined range after quantile mapping are reset to the closest boundary value.
+The variables hurs and rsds are also bounded, hurs is between 0 and 1 and rsds is always non-negative.
+Those variables are also modeled with a Gaussian distribution.
+Values that are outside the defined range after quantile mapping are reset to the closest boundary value.

 The sfcWind variable is modeled with a Weibull distribution using two parameters.
 The shape parameter _alpha_ is assumed to be free of trend.